U.S. Route 129 in Georgia: Gainesville through the North Carolina State Line

-As the route crosses the White-Lumpkin County Line, it enters the Chattahoochee-Oconee National Forest, and is given the name "Turners Corner Road," which somehow starts to curve southwest until it runs past a local convenience store and garage and runs west in front of them before curving northwest and encountering the intersection with US Route 19 in Turners Corner, which joins the routes in another concurrency.
+As the route crosses the White-Lumpkin County Line, it enters the Chattahoochee-Oconee National Forest, and is given the name "Turners Corner Road," which somehow starts to curve southwest until it runs past a local convenience store and garage and runs west in front of them before curving northwest and encountering the intersection with US Route 19 and US 129 in Turner's Corner.
 This is also a reunification, because US 129 actually begins at US 19 in Chiefland, Florida.
-The three routes climb over and descend the North Georgia mountains and continues north, just as US 129/SR 11 were already doing without US 19 with randomly located hill-climbing lanes.
+The routes climb over and descend the North Georgia mountains and continues north, just as US 129/SR 11 were already doing without US 19 with randomly located hill-climbing lanes.
 Along the way it passes by the Mountain View Campground and Trading Post.
 Other campgrounds include the Desoto Falls Recreation Area and the Chestatee Knoll Campground.
 Somewhere along the way, it gains the name "Gainesville Highway," where it winds around the east side of Blood Mountain.
 It also passes through a divide within the mountains known as Neels Gap along the Lumpkin-Union County Line, after which it passes by the Walasi-Yi Interpretive Center, which also contains the Appalachian Trail.
 A runaway truck ramp can be seen just before the entrance to Vogel State Park, which itself ran along the west side of US 19/129/SR 11 since the routes entered Union County.
 North of the park, Georgia State Route 180 (Wolf Pen Gap Road) joins this concurrency, where the routes encounter such sites as the Byron Herbert Reece Farm and Heritage Center, a local grocery store and a gift shop diagonally across from where SR 180 leaves the concurrency at Bald Mountain Road.